 You may have noticed the name change from Lyme Update to Lyme Progress.
-The reason for the change, it’s time to start looking forward, short term and long term.
-I still struggle with illnesses which Lyme left behind and have days can’t get out of bed.
+The reason for the change, it’s time to start looking forward, short-term and long-term.
+I still struggle with illnesses which Lyme left and have days can’t get out of bed.
 WINNING is looking forward.
-The chronically ill understand this mind-set.
+The chronically ill understand this mindset.

 After dismissing my Lyme Doctor in Washington, I came back to Texas determined to build a team of doctors who could manage the different aspects of my illness.
 The next post I will talk about the long list of doctors required, today I wanted to discuss my immediate complaint.
 PAIN, PAIN, PAIN!

 I made my General Practitioner the main doctor, he was my GP prior to Lyme but many years had passed.
-We didn’t know each other any longer and trust had to be earned.
-We have scheduled 30 minute appointments instead of normal 15 minutes, we have more time to talk.
+We didn’t know each other any longer and trust had to be earned on both sides.
+We have scheduled 30-minute appointments instead of normal 15 minutes, we have more time to talk.
 Talking is a big part of getting to know each other.

-The information provided helped him see there were many areas of my not being addressed.
+The information provided helped him see there were many areas of my health not being addressed.
 What does that mean?
-Medication, I decide the amount of pain meds but they are required everyday.
+He had no clue how to treat a chronically ill patient.
+Medication, I decide the number of pain meds required every day not him.

 Chronic Lyme Illness?
 Bacteria how active?